davporte/classy/README.md

 # classy
 a LUA implementation of Object Orientated Programming

 The module classy.lua emulates object orientated programming for LUA.
 This includes object and method inheretance, the concept of public and private and immutable and mutable objects.
-Classsy also perfroms strict type casting on objects.
+Classsy also perfroms strict type testing on objects.

 [Full Documentation](http://htmlpreview.github.com/?https://github.com/davporte/classy/blob/master/doc/index.html) can be found here.